 Step 2: The student addresses the concerns directly with the faculty member in an attempt to resolve the issue.
 If the student feels that there is unacceptable risk of negative recourse, the student can invite the Director of Student Services to attend the meeting.
 If the concern over retribution is too great, he/she should move to Step 3.

-Step 3: If the student feels that the direct discussion of the concern(s) with the faculty member did not (or cannot) provide adequate opportunity to address the concern(s), or if the resolution is not acceptable to the student, he/she can share the concern with the ConcordiaOnline.net Dean of Higher Education.
-The student should submit the grievance to the Dean of Higher Education, providing any pertinent information or materials, and a description of the process used to attempt to resolve the grievance to that point.
+Step 3: If the student feels that the direct discussion of the concern(s) with the faculty member did not (or cannot) provide adequate opportunity to address the concern(s), or if the resolution is not acceptable to the student, he/she can share the concern with the Dean of the appropriate program.
+The student should submit the grievance to the appropriate Dean, providing any pertinent information or materials, and a description of the process used to attempt to resolve the grievance to that point.
 The Dean can choose to work with the student and the faculty member separately, or call for a joint meeting with the student and the faculty member.

-Step 4: If the student feels that the process with the Dean of Higher Education did not provide adequate opportunity to address the concern(s), or if the resolution is not acceptable to the student, he/she can appeal the decision to the Provost.
+Step 4: If the student feels that the process with the Dean of the appropriate college or school did not provide adequate opportunity to address the concern(s), or if the resolution is not acceptable to the student, he/she can appeal the decision to the Provost.
 As with step 3, the Provost reserves the right to construct the appeal meeting as appropriate to the specific situation.

 Step 5: As a Final Appeal, the student can address the concern to the President of the University.
 The student should submit the appeal in writing to the President, including a description of the grievance, a description of the process used to attempt to resolve the grievance to that point, and any concerns that the student has over the proper application of policies or procedures, or challenges to his/her process rights.
 The President will review the appeal on the basis of the proper application of this process and related policies, and the guarantee of the student’s due process rights.
 The President’s decision is the final decision in the student grievance.